-Dr. Danyal H. Nawabi is an orthopedic surgeon in the Sports Medicine Service.
-He is a specialist in the fields of knee, shoulder, and hip surgery, performing both arthroscopic surgery and joint replacement.
+Dr. Danyal H. Nawabi is an orthopedic surgeon in the Sports Medicine Institute at HSS.
+He is a specialist in the fields of hip, knee, and shoulder surgery, performing both arthroscopic surgery and joint replacement.
 He serves as the Fellowship Director for the Hip Preservation Service and Education Director for the Lower Extremity Division of the Sports Medicine Institute.

-Dr. Nawabi attended college at Cambridge University and obtained his medical degree from Oxford University in England and residency in orthopedic surgery on the prestigious Percivall Pott Rotation in London, training at the Royal National Orthopaedic and the Royal London Hospitals.
+Dr. Nawabi attended college at Cambridge University and obtained his medical degree from Oxford University in England.
+He then completed his residency in orthopedic surgery on the prestigious Percival Pott Rotation in London, training at the Royal National Orthopaedic Hospital.
 He was awarded the Sir Walter Mercer Gold Medal as the top graduating resident in the UK and served as the British Orthopaedic Association Young Ambassador in 2010.
 Following residency, he completed three years of advanced fellowship training in total joint replacement, sports medicine, and hip preservation at HSS, where he was a double recipient of the Philip D. Wilson Award for Excellence in Orthopaedic Surgery.

 Dr. Nawabi is also a specialist in hip arthroscopy, knee osteotomy, and robotic-assisted hip and knee replacement.
 His expertise in hip surgery was developed at HSS during a one-year fellowship under the supervision of Dr. Bryan Kelly.
 During this year, Dr. Nawabi also spent time with Dr. Michael Leunig in Switzerland gaining advanced training in computer-navigated direct anterior hip replacement.
 He has also been trained to perform hip resurfacing by Dr. Edwin Su at HSS.
 His expertise in knee osteotomy was developed in Europe.
 He is a pioneer in the use of custom 3D-printed guides for knee osteotomy in the US.

-Dr. Nawabi believes in offering compassionate care and state-of-the-art solutions to his patients with sports injuries and arthritic conditions of the knee, shoulder, and hip joints.
+Dr. Nawabi believes in offering compassionate care and state-of-the-art solutions to his patients with sports injuries and arthritic conditions of the hip, knee, and shoulder joints.

 ACL reconstruction (pediatric, adolescent, and adult)